yudeeeth/Bhel22/design/Design.md

 ## Work Assignment

 Like we discussed, first we ll make a doc listing all the fuctions requried and the inputs, outputs, description, owner etc. And we ll work on them.
 Please take a look at the guidelines before working.
-For any other doubts contact me directly.
+For any other doubts contact me directly.  work will be assigned in [link](https://docs.google.com/spreadsheets/d/1x2Nz0RtNkf-k6_KUXr8Ht5l5V0QjCEHh-0cQRxbPjrY/edit?usp=sharing)

 ## Details of Design